 - Store/Freeze: Transfer the pumpkin puree to sterilized glass jars and store in the refrigerator for 4 to 6 days, or freeze in freezer-safe containers or ziplock bags for up to 3 months.

 What Type of Pumpkins to Use: Ideally, pie pumpkins or sugar pumpkins will yield the sweetest pumpkin puree (perfect for baked goods and sweet treats such as pumpkin bread, pumpkin muffins, pumpkin scones, or pumpkin cheesecake).
 Larger pumpkins can definitely also be used to make puree, but the puree made from them will be less sweet (which makes it perfect for savory recipes such as pumpkin soup, pumpkin risotto, or pumpkin gnocchi).

 How to Store/Freeze Homemade Pumpkin Puree: Homemade pumpkin puree does not have all the nasty additives and preservatives that make canned pumpkin puree shelf-stable and last forever, so make sure to store it properly.
 Homemade pumpkin puree will keep for 4 to 6 days in an airtight container in the refrigerator, or up to 3 months in the freezer.
 If you plan to freeze your pumpkin puree, put the puree in a freezer-safe container, or ziplock bags in individual portions to make it easier to defrost only the amount necessary.

 How to Cook the Pumpkin in a Microwave: If you don’t own an oven, you can definitely use the microwave instead.
-Simply cut the pumpkin into smaller pieces, place them in a microwave-safe bowl and heat on high for 5-minute intervals, rearranging the pieces after each interval, until the flesh is easily pierced with a fork.
+Simply place the cut pumpkin on a plate in a microwave-safe bowl and heat on high for 5-minute intervals, until the flesh is easily pierced with a fork.